notcodingtoday/blog/src/blog/nvidia-vs-intel-2020.md

 Literally 5 minutes in, Intel is name-calling AMD as _imitators_.
 I am guessing Intel is calling out AMD's CPU naming scheme.
 Then, does copying AMD64 instruction make Intel an imitator?
 How about Intel coping bigLittle design (ie. Intel glue)?
 Anyway, only _imitators_ use benchmarks, but Intel plans to be the best in benchmarks (watch `05:04` of the video for a good laugh).

-I don't want this post to turn into '10 pages why Intel is unproductively whining', so I'll just stop here.
+I don't want this post to turn into '10 pages how Intel is unproductively whining', so I'll just stop here.

 To be fair, I get that Intel is scared of AMD.
 I'd also want to drive AMD out of mobile market while they are still new before desktop history repeats itself in mobile.